 About

-In 2017, Larios was the recipient of the Harlan Peithman Music Scholarship for excellence in music theory and composition as well as the Illinois Minority Teachers Scholarship in 2018.
-Larios graduated with his Bachelors of Music Education-Choral and his Bachelors of Music in Composition from Illinois State University where he studied composition with Martha Horst, Roger Zare, Roy Magnuson, Joshua Keeling, and Carl Schimmel.
-Cristian is currently pursuing his Masters of Music Education at the University of Illinois Urbana-Champaign.
+Larios is the recipient of the 2017 Harlan Peithman Music Scholarship for excellence in music theory and composition, the 2018 Illinois Minority Teachers of Illinois Scholarship, and most recently, the Teacher of the Year award at Plainfield North High School.
+He holds dual Bachelor’s degrees in Music Education (Choral) and Music Composition from Illinois State University, where he studied with Martha Horst, Roger Zare, Roy Magnuson, Joshua Keeling, and Carl Schimmel.
+He earned his Master of Music Education from the University of Illinois Urbana-Champaign where he researched the experiences of secondary music educators of color in predominantly white institutions.

-He is an avid supporter of ramen, flowers, and the sparkle emoji.
+He is also an enthusiastic supporter of ramen, fresh flowers, and the sparkle emoji ✨.

 Professional Affiliations